PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 Often authors may release working papers to share ideas about a topic or to elicit feedback before

-9. Newsletters: The purpose of a newsletter is to communicate quickly facts that are of interest to
+submitting to a peer-reviewed conference or academic journal.9.
+Newsletters: The purpose of a newsletter is to communicate quickly facts that are of interest to

 its readers.
 Thus the content of any contribution is basically factual, with little emphasis on